mems/calepin/Security/Data access and integrity/Data access and integrity.md

 #### Unsafe URI

+- `http://example.com` and `http://example.com.` are the same, but could treated differently (ex: cookies).
+See [Why does putting a dot after the URL remove login information?](https://superuser.com/questions/1467958/why-does-putting-a-dot-after-the-url-remove-login-information/1468139#1468139)
 - `http://evil.com/@good.com` the domain is not `good.com`
 - `http://good.com%2f@evil.com/` the domain is not `good.com`
 - `file://my.domain/tmp/example.html` the domain is `my.domain`, but often ignored